 Wollstonecraft (1759-1797) wrote the book in part as a reaction to Edmund Burke’s Reflections on the French Revolution, published in late 1790.
 Burke saw the French Revolution as a movement which would inevitably fail, as society needed traditional structures such as inherited positions and property in order to strengthen it.
 Wollstonecraft’s initial response was to write A Vindication of the Rights of Men (1790), a rebuttal of Burke that argued in favour of parliamentary reform, and stating that religious and civil liberties were part of a man’s birth right, with corruption caused in the main by ignorance.
 This argument for men’s rights wasn’t unique – Thomas Paine published his Rights of Man in 1791, also arguing against Burke – but Wollstonecraft proceeded to go one step further, and, for the first time, a book was published that argued for women’s rights to be on the same footing as men’s.”

 The Feminist Classics Book Club is discussing Virginia Woolf’s A Room of One’s Own at its first virtual meetup, and members and supporters of The Women’s Library are welcome to join us.
-Let us know if you would like to be part of the discussion and we will send you the the event details.

 Photo by Sung Jin Cho on Unsplash